Redheaded slut

-The redheaded slut is a cocktail made of Jägermeister, peach-flavored schnapps and cranberry juice.
+The redheaded slut is a cocktail made of Jägermeister, peach-flavored schnapps, and cranberry juice.

 Preparation and variations

-A redheaded slut, also known as a ginger bitch, is typically made as either a mixed drink or a shooter.
+A redheaded slut is typically made as either a mixed drink or a shooter.
 As a mixed drink the ingredients are generally poured over ice in a small cocktail glass, then stirred.
 As a shooter, the ingredients are mixed with ice in a cocktail shaker then strained and poured into a shot glass.

 A very common variation includes equal parts Jägermeister, Schnapps, Crown Royal and cranberry-flavored vodka.

 A relatively uncommon variation substitutes Chambord for the cranberry juice, and sometimes substitutes Canadian whisky and Southern Comfort for the schnapps and Jägermeister.

+A blonde headed slut is a variation of the shaken cocktail that combines equal parts Grand Marnier and peach schnapps with a splash of pineapple juice.

 Another variation, referred to as the Lindsay Lohan, includes a splash of Coke.

 On Prince Edward Island, a redheaded slut is a mix of Vodka, Sour Puss, and Raspberry Cordial, a carbonated raspberry soda named for the drink from Anne of Green Gables.